GasStationManager/GasStationManager.github.io/_posts/2025-01-22-hallucination.markdown

 Expected correct output: `"?"`.
 Actual output: `"0"`.

 For this problem, Sonnet and GPT 4o were able to produce solutions that passed all four test cases.
+(**Addendum 1/23:** In a subsequent run of experiments, GPT 4o returned a solution that also exhibited the same failure mode.
+Applying the rest of the pipeline described in this post produced the same results.)

 Can you spot the error in DeepSeek's code?